pyOpenSci/lessons/github-git/0-first-contribution.md

 ## Documentation counts!

-Many people's first contributions are to documentation!
+It's common for your first contribution to be to documentation!
 Documentation contributions can be incredibly valuable as developers often don't have time to work on documentation and code!

 Fixing typos and other small documentation issues makes for great, easy-to-create (and review) first pull requests.
 In fact, if you find that the contributing information isn't detailed enough, that could also be your first contribution!